shriyatijare21/A2_G4_Transaction_Fraud_Detection_System/README.md

 ## 6. Conclusion
 - Fraud detection is possible with high accuracy using machine learning.
-- Random Forest outperforms Logistic Regression due to its ability to learn complex patterns.
+- Random Forest and XGBoost outperforms Logistic Regression due to its ability to learn complex patterns.
 - Components (V1–V28) play the biggest role in detecting hidden fraud signals.
 - Even with imbalanced data, proper preprocessing + scaling + model selection gives strong results.
 - The Gradio application provides an interactive, real-world demo of how fraud detection systems function.